HuyaneMatsu/hata/docs/topics/wip_plugins.md

     ...

 def teardown(module):
-    # unallocate resources
+    # un-allocate resources
     ...
 ```

-The plugin's body runs inside of an executor, allowing blocking tasks to be executed, but the setup & teardown
+The plugin's body runs inside an executor, allowing blocking tasks to be executed.
-functions always **run on the event loop**, meaning they can be *async* as well, but they should
+But the setup & teardown functions always **run on the event loop** meaning they can be *async* as well, but they should
-**not contains blocking** operations.
+**not contain blocking** operations.

 ## Registering rules

-When registering a plugin, multiple preferences are applied:
+When registering a plugin, multiple preference rules are applied:

-1. If the plugin name refers to a file, load that.
+1. If the plugin name refers to a file, load it.

     ```
     /plugins.py